The University is committed to reduce aviation emissions from business travel and international student travel and offset the balance of emissions

 Global air travel has almost doubled in ten years, from 2.2 billion passengers per year in 2008 to 4.2 billion in 2018.
 Aviation is one of the fastest-growing sources of greenhouse gas emissions.
 The UK has particularly high aviation carbon dioxide emissions per capita, accounting for 4% of global emissions from flights.
-Flying is particularly damaging for the environment because emissions at high altitudes from burning jet fuel and from soot and water vapour have a greater environmental impact than emissions at ground level.
+Flying is particularly damaging to the environment because emissions at high altitudes from burning jet fuel and from soot and water vapour have a greater environmental impact than emissions at ground level.

-As a global university we attract students and staff from around the world and our academics travel for international conferences and meetings, as well as to conduct research, all of which generates demand for more flights.
+As a global university, we attract students and staff from around the world and our academics travel for international conferences and meetings, as well as to conduct research, all of which generates demand for more flights.
 International flights are currently core to our business model.
-We need to reduce flights and to address emissions from aviation.
+We need to reduce flights and address emissions from aviation.